FISH for Non-Small Cell Lung Cancer:

-NeoGenomics offers single-test and panel options for ROS1 and FDA-approved ALK testing.
+NeoGenomics offers single-test and panel options for ALK and ROS1 testing.
 These tests:

 Identify patients who may respond to XALKORI® (crizotinib)

-ROS1 gene rearrangements, detected in 1-2% of NSCLC, share with ALK rearrangements a similar biological defect, predominant histology (adenocarcinoma), and patient demographic profile (younger age, non-smoker, increased frequency of Asian ethnicity).3-5 ROS1 and ALK rearrangements appear to be mutually exclusive.3-5 Pre-clinical studies and early clinical reports show some ROS1-rearranged tumors are sensitive to crizotinib, with comparable objective response rates in ALK+ and ROS1+ patients.3,5-7
+ROS1 gene rearrangements, detected in 1-2% of NSCLC, share with ALK rearrangements a similar biological defect, predominant histology (adenocarcinoma), and patient demographic profile (younger age, non-smoker, increased frequency of Asian ethnicity).2-4 ROS1 and ALK rearrangements appear to be mutually exclusive.2-4 Pre-clinical studies and early clinical reports show some ROS1-rearranged tumors are sensitive to crizotinib, with comparable objective response rates in ALK+ and ROS1+ patients.2,4-6

-ALK rearrangement testing by FISH and EGFR molecular testing are recommended for recurrent or metastatic cases with histological subtypes of adenocarcinoma, large cell carcinoma, or NSCLC NOS (not otherwise specified), and for squamous cell carcinoma in never-smokers or when biopsy specimens are small.8 NCCN Guidelines also specify that ROS1-positive patients may be treated with crizotinib.8
+ALK rearrangement testing by FISH and EGFR molecular testing are recommended for recurrent or metastatic cases with histological subtypes of adenocarcinoma, large cell carcinoma, or NSCLC NOS (not otherwise specified), and for squamous cell carcinoma in never-smokers or when biopsy specimens are small.7 NCCN Guidelines also specify that ROS1-positive patients may be treated with crizotinib.7

 Are more comprehensive than other test methods

 FISH is better-suited than molecular testing to detect the spectrum of variants of ALK and ROS1 rearrangements.
-The ALK gene has more than 20 known rearrangement partner genes,9 with 15 variants of the most common EML4-ALK fusion.
-ROS1 has seven partners described so far in NSCLC.10 While molecular assays must be designed to individual and unique fusions, FISH detection encompasses all described and as-yet undescribed rearrangements.11
+The ALK gene has more than 20 known rearrangement partner genes,8 with 15 variants of the most common EML4-ALK fusion.
+ROS1 has seven partners described so far in NSCLC.9 While molecular assays must be designed to individual and unique fusions, FISH detection encompasses all described and as-yet undescribed rearrangements.10